sph-mn/nihongo/readme.md

 # example words
-example words with kana reading can be included by setting add_example_words at the top of js/create-csv-file.coffee to true and recreating the csv file. the example words were selected based on twitter and blog usage frequencies and sensitive words were excluded
+example words with kana reading can be included by setting add_example_words at the top of js/create-csv-file.coffee to true and recreating the csv file. the example words were selected based on twitter and blog usage frequencies and sensitive words are excluded

 # technical
 * how to recreate the csv file